blak3r/treadspan/README.md

 That said, if someone finds a better approach and wants to contribute, I'd be happy to accept a pull request!

-### Contributors Welcome

-- Port ios mobile app to android.
-- If someone wants to setup a store to sell the programmed hardware / assembled serial port version, be my guest!
-- Looking for donations, to pay for the the $99/year apple developer program so I can release app.
--

 ## TODOs
 - TOP PRIORITY: Finish reverse engineering the BLE protocol and see if you can make it robust.